jbrussell/academic-kickstart/content/research/NoMelt/index.md

 +++
 # Project title.
-title = "NoMelt: high-resolution constraints on oceanic lithosphere anisotropy"
+title = "NoMelt: seismic constraints on oceanic lithosphere petrofabric"

 # Date this page was created.
 date = 2018-10-30T00:00:00

 # Project summary to display on homepage.
-summary = "In situ constraints on Pacific lithosphere."
+summary = "The goal of this project is to comprehensively characterize the anisotropic structure of ~70 Ma oceanic lithosphere.
+This will help us better understand mid ocean ridge processes as well as the evolution of oceanic lithosphere."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`